Zupanjac/lvl1/README.md

 ## Overview

-This project shows the usage of python to create my favorite movie page
+This project shows the usage of python to create my favorite movie page with name, poster, additional info and trailer which will open if you click on the poster

 ## Quick start